IBM-Cloud/docs-services/services/TwilioProgrammableVoice/index.md

 1. In the Bluemix Dashboard, click on your Twilio Programmable Voice Service under 'Services', then click the 'Create connection +' button.
 Connect it to your new Node.js App.

-1. In the Bluemix Dashboard, click on your Twilio Programmable Voice Service under ‘Services’, then click the ‘Create connection +’ button.
-Connect it to your new Node.js App.

 1. Locally, clone our sample application: